Epilepsy Services: Adult Epilepsy Dietary Therapy Clinic

 UW Health's comprehensive epilepsy program offers state-of-the-art care for patients with epilepsy and one of the many treatment options we offer is dietary therapy.

 Ketogenic diets are low-carbohydrate, high-fat diets that alter the body's metabolism to produce ketones, which puts the patient into a state called ketosis.
 The state of ketosis has been linked to reduced seizure frequency in some adults with epilepsy.
-Studies have shown that approximately 50% of patients on this diet experience a 50% or greater reduction in seizures.
+Studies have shown that approximately 50 percent of patients on this diet experience a 50 percent or greater reduction in seizures.

 Modified Atkins Diet

 In adults, the type of ketogenic diet typically used is the modified Atkins diet.
 Carbohydrates are limited to 20 grams per day and the intake of foods containing fat is required to get into the state of ketosis.
 For example, foods such as heavy cream, oils, avocado, eggs, butter and meats are encouraged; whereas conventional breads, pastas, cereals and cakes are restricted.